alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 But there's a risk a conference can get a clique-y feel -- everybody who's been before knows each other, and you feel left out if you don't know anybody.
 If you want your conference to grow, it's important to make newcomers feel as welcome as the old timers.

-### Run specific sessions for welcoming first timers
+### Run specific sessions for first timers

 For several years, Write The Docs conferences have run a "Welcome Wagon" -- there's a dedicated session for meeting other first-time attendees, tours of the venue, and a bunch of information about how the conference works.
 The [Welcome Wagon for this year's Prague conference][wagon] has lots of advice and suggestions about how to get the most from the conference.

+Although a lot of that page is Prague or Write The Docs-specific, the questions it answered would apply to any conference.

 [wagon]: http://www.writethedocs.org/conf/prague/2018/welcome-wagon/